jLuseno161/pitches/README.md

 ## Description

 A python program that allows one to read other peoples pitches or create their own.
-Also one can post a comment and lvote on the viewed pitches.
+Also one can post a comment and vote on the viewed pitches.
 ## User stories

 The user is able to;